25 Proven Tips to A Profitable Dental Practice

 5. Learn the Value of Good Presentation

 A quality presentation goes a long way in improving the profitability of your dental office.
-It’s not enough to be the best in town or offer the best service, you need to present your business in a way that backs up your claims.
+It’s not enough to be the best in town or offer the best service; you need to present your business in a way that backs up your claims.
 This means investing in a good camera for putting together marketing materials (or hiring a professional dental marketing firm) or showing patients the condition of their teeth, etc. You may want to remodel your office interior and exterior and hire a web developer to make you a high-quality dental website.

-In many cases, presentation may affect profitability even more than the quality of your practice and services.
+In many cases, the presentation may affect profitability even more than the quality of your practice and services.
 Combine both for maximum effect.

 Unique presentations work wonders as well.
 For example, if you show your patients the state of their teeth with a high-definition video on a big screen TV, pointing out problems and explaining them like a sports commentator explaining a play, that will leave an impact.
 An impressive presentation will encourage your patients to come back, and it may inspire them to recommend your practice to their friends and family.